ArthurYdalgo/lingo-card/README.md

 There's a workflow meant to deploy the application to a github pages, like this one: https://arthurydalgo.github.io/lingo-card

 You'll have to enable it in your Repo's Settings > Pages (click on "Deploy from a branch" and switch it to "Github Actions").
 You can uncomment the part that makes the deployment run when something is pushed into the main branch, if you want.

+## vite.config.js

+Change the "lingo-card" to the name of the repo when you fork it.

 # Customizing the App